-Customer service of helping player figure out impact of altitude on his club selection for course.
+Helping player determine impact of altitude on his club selection.

-This takes so little time but conveys we are precise about out
+This takes so little time but conveys that the course is precise about their service.

 #27: From Bag Drop to First Tee

 Ritz Carlton, Nordstrom's, Aston Martin, DeBeers, Dom Perignon - each brand is known as the finest in its field.
 What makes them great?